jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 ### Session authenticated modes

-Permutation-based modes allow multiple types of operations over a rolling state authentication the entire transcript.
+Permutation-based modes allow multiple types of operations over a rolling state authenticating the entire transcript.

 They MUST support the following operations:

 - `absorb()`
 - `squeeze()`

-Additional operations are algorithm-dependant, and implementations including this type of algorithm MUST document the set of supported operations.
+Additional operations are algorithm-dependent, and implementations including this type of algorithm MUST document the set of supported operations.

-`wasi-crypto` implementers are encouraged to include the `XOODYAK-128` algorithm to exercices an externsive set of operations typically supported by this kind of construction.
+`wasi-crypto` implementers are encouraged to include the `XOODYAK-128` algorithm to exercise an extensive set of operations typically supported by this kind of construction.

 Example usage: